Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What can Azure Information Protection encrypt?
+### What can Microsoft Purview Information Protection encrypt?

 - [ ] Network traffic.
 - [x] Documents and email messages.